farhanmalek/farhanmalek/README.md

 - 🎓 Bachelors of Engineering Hons - University of Auckland
 - 🏗️ 2.5 years experience as an Engineer on projects ranging from $100m-$1.5B.
 - 🚀 Level 4-6 Certificates in Technology Product Development and Applied Technology Product Solutions.
-- 💻 Currently Intern @ Datacom
+- 💻 Former Intern @ Datacom
+- Currently Junior Software Developer @ Moustache Republic

 ## What's Next?